Consolacion: History

 In 1920, Consolacion was again made an independent municipality after a petition was accepted by the governor.
 So grateful were the townspeople to the Cebuano governor that they named their new town after his daughter – Consolacion – and they also chose San Narciso as their patron saint, the namesake of the governor's wife, Narcisa.

 A year after the construction of the Casa Real or municipal hall, the people built their first church.
 Because it was made of wood, nipa, and bamboo, it was totally destroyed by a typhoon in 1888.
 A second one was also destroyed by a typhoon in 1892.
 A third one was built just before World War II, on its current site.

 The present municipal hall is already the third one.
 The first was destroyed by the typhoon of 1892.
 The second one was also destroyed, by the Japanese during World War II.
 Today, Consolacion is a robust residential urban municipality with a vigorous economy, providing a place to live for people employed in the neighboring cities of Mandaue, Lapu-Lapu and Cebu.

-Cityhood

-On July 6, 2022, House Bill No. 1324 was filed by Reps.
-Daphne Lagon and Sonny Lagon which seeks to convert the municipality of Consolacion to be known as the City of Consolacion.
-The bill is currently pending since August 1, 2022.